 But, as we say, if you ride in colder weather, then get the Pinlock fitted and you should be fine.

 However, the lack of ventilation can be a bit of an issue in hotter weather when plenty of cool air flowing around the helmet is more useful.

-k S600’s visor works well.
+The Shark S600’s visor works well.
 It ticks all the important boxes and though there’s nothing massively fancy about it, it has some of the most important features – namely it’s quick release, reasonably optically correct and comes with a Pinlock in the box.
 Job done.